skull591/Jue-Wang/content/publication/Property-based/index.md

 ---
-title: "Detecting Non-crashing Functional Bugs in Android Apps via Deep-State Differential Analysis"
+title: "Property-based Fuzzing for Finding Data Manipulation Errors in Android Apps"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Jingling Sun
+- Ting Su
+- Jiayi Jiang
 - admin
-- Yanyan Jiang
-- Ting Su
-- Shaohua Li
-- Chang Xu
-- Jian Lu
+- Geguang Pu
 - Zhendong Su

 # Author notes (optional)